-- . are general unsecured, senior obligations of the Issuer; - . constitute a series of debt securities issued under the Indenture and will be limited to an aggregate principal amount of \$350 million; - . mature on , 200 ; - will be issued in denominations of \$1,000 and integral multiples of \$1,000; - . will be represented by one or more registered notes in global form, but in certain circumstances may be represented by notes in definitive form.
-See "Book-Entry, Delivery and Form" in the accompanying Prospectus; and - . will be unconditionally guaranteed on a senior "unsecured" basis by our parent, Enterprise Products Partners L.P., and references in this Description of Notes to the Guarantor mean only such entity and not its subsidiaries.
-See "Guarantee".
+- . are general unsecured, senior obligations of the Issuer; - . constitute a series of debt securities issued under the Indenture and will be limited to an aggregate principal amount of \$350 million; - . mature on March 15, 2005; - . will be issued in denominations of \$1,000 and integral multiples of \$1,000; - . will be represented by one or more registered notes in global form, but in certain circumstances may be represented by notes in definitive form.
+See "Description of Debt Securities--Book-Entry, Delivery and Form" in the accompanying Prospectus; and - . will be unconditionally guaranteed on a senior unsecured basis by our parent, Enterprise Products Partners L.P., and references in this Description of Notes to the Guarantor mean only such entity and not its subsidiaries.
+See "--Guarantee".